 Attorney Fred Pritzker was named Minnesota “Attorney of the Year” in 2014 for winning a $10-million settlement for newborns sickened in an outbreak.
-This is just one of there multi-million-dollar settlements for children.
+Attorneys at Pritzker Hageman have one multiple multi-million-dollar settlements for children.

 Birth injury lawsuits can involve defective products or medical errors (Minnesota medical malpractice claims).

 Our law firm is one of the few in the nation that routinely handles complex cases involving defective products and infections.
 We have helped a number of families with cases involving listeriosis, a severe infection caused by food contaminated with bacteria called Listeria monocytogenes.
 When a pregnant mother ingests tainted food, she can lose the baby, and if the baby survives, he or she is often born prematurely.
 Our job is to find out how the food got contaminated and why it was sold to the public, and then to hold all responsible companies accountable.